TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 # Raw Rotary Encoders
 :stopwatch: Reading time: 10 minutes.

-## *Raw* and *Advanced* Rotary Encoders
+## *Raw* and *Smart* Rotary Encoders
 A *raw* **Rotary Encoder** is just the physical device itself.
 You can directly connect it to your microcontroller and work with it.

-The image shows an actual *raw* **Rotary Encoder** at the left side.
+The picture below shows a *raw* **Rotary Encoder** at the left side.
 Often, they are mounted to a simple breakout board like the one on the right side:

 <img src="images/rawRotaryEncoders.png" width="50%" height="50%" />

-Working with **Rotary Encoders** directly can be painful, though, because they send raw data that needs to be post-processed and interpreted in order to figure out what the **Rotary Encoder** is actually doing.
-The burden is on the firmware (your software).
+Working with **Rotary Encoders** directly can be painful, though, because they are *dumb* devices and send raw data that needs to be post-processed and interpreted in order to figure out what the **Rotary Encoder** is actually doing.
+To work with these, the firmware (your software) needs to be smart and know how to identify and interpret the raw signals.
 Luckily, there are ready-to-use libraries that take over most of the tricky part.

 What they cannot work around is the fact that *raw* **Rotary Encoders** require **4** GPIO pins.
 If the encoder acts as a switch when you press it, you need a total of **5** GPIO switches.

-That's why there are also *advanced* **Rotary Encoders** (discussed elsewhere): the encoder is mounted on a separate breakout board with its own mini-processor who does all the heavy lifting: signal interpretation, noise, post-processing, communication.
-This is what *smart* **Rotary Encoders** look like:
+That's why there are also *smart* **Rotary Encoders** (discussed elsewhere): the encoder comes with its own mini-processor who does all the heavy lifting: signal interpretation, noise, post-processing, communication.
+This is what *smart* **Rotary Encoders** can look like:

 <img src="images/RotaryEncoder_Smart.png" width="30%" height="30%" />

-In the image, you can clearly identify the dedicated microprocessor on the back of the board.
+In the picture, you can clearly identify the dedicated microprocessor that makes this **Rotary Encoder** smart.

 Such boards typically communicate via *IC2*: just two GPIO pins are needed (not five), and they are shared among all other *I2C* devices.
 If you increase the number of **Rotary Encoders** in your project, the number of required GPIO stays the same.